-Electrolytic level type tilt meters are used to measure very small amount of tilt.
+Electrolytic level-type tilt meters are used to measure a very small amount of tilt.
 Encardio Rite’s Model EAN-31EL tiltmeter is suitable for monitoring minute changes in inclination and vertical rotation of structure at a point.
-It is a high resolution tiltmeter with a rugged construction.
+It is a high-resolution tiltmeter with a rugged construction.

-The tilt meter monitors deflection and deformation of structures such as high rise buildings, retaining and diaphragm walls, etc. Tilt changes in structures may be caused due to construction activities such as excavation; tunnelling and de-watering that affect the surrounding ground that supports the structure.
+The tilt meter monitors the deflection and deformation of structures such as high-rise buildings, retaining, and diaphragm walls, etc. Tilt changes in structures may be caused due to construction activities such as excavation; tunneling and de-watering that affect the surrounding ground that supports the structure.

-Changes in tilt may also take place because of loading of a dam during impoundment, loading of a diaphragm wall during excavation or loading of a bridge deck due to wind and traffic.
+Changes in tilt may also take place because of the loading of a dam during impoundment, the loading of a diaphragm wall during excavation, or the loading of a bridge deck due to wind and traffic.